 People with traditional Medicare policies who want to purchase Medicare Part D from a private insurance company will pay a monthly premium for their prescription drug costs.
 They may also have out-of-pocket costs, based on the types of prescriptions they take.

-According to the Kaiser Family Foundation, in 2022, the average monthly premium for a prescription drug plan is estimated to be $43.
+The CMS projects that the average monthly premium for a prescription drug plan will be $31.50 in 2023.
 Privately administered drug plans will vary in cost.